How to file Minnesota’s annual report

 Minnesota gives you three ways to submit your annual renewal: online, by mail, or in person.
 Online is the fastest option, but paper and walk-in options are available if you prefer traditional methods or need last-minute help.

 The online filing takes minutes once you have your entity ID and contact information ready.
-Here's how it works:
+Here's how it works, per the SOS How to Renew or Amend page:

 2. Select your record and click "Details"